 How do I know when to clean my hot tub?

-Once again, you should make it a point to clean the hot tub every three months or so, but there might be some conditions that will require you to clean it before that.
-Some people like to clean their hot tubs every time they have guests come over.
-You should also look to clean your hot tub when you’ve had more guests than usual come over.
-But there are some more obvious conditions, such as foul odors, dirty water, or not using the hot tub for a while that would lead you to clean it more frequently.
+Once again, it would be best if you made it a point to clean the hot tub every three months or so, but there might be some conditions that will require you to clean it before that.
+For example, some people like to clean their hot tubs every time they have guests come over.
+So it would be best if you also looked to clean your hot tub when you’ve had more guests than usual come over.
+But there are some more clear conditions, such as foul odors, dirty water, or not using the hot tub for a while, that would lead you to clean it more frequently.

 Do I have to clean the pumps and filters?

-These need to be cleaned in order for your hot tub to function properly, yes, but whether or not you need to clean them every time will depend on when you clean the hot tub.
-It is recommended that you clean the pumps every year and give the filters a rinse every month.
+These need to be cleaned for your hot tub to function correctly, yes, but whether or not you need to clean them every time will depend on when you clean the hot tub.
+For example, it is recommended that you clean the pumps every year and give the filters a rinse every month.
 But you only need to replace the filters every 18 to 24 months.
-You should clean the filters every time you clean the hot tub, but you don’t need to do the same for the pumps.
+So it would be best to clean the filters every time you clean the hot tub, but you don’t need to do the same for the pumps.